wmcadigital/wmn-design-system/src/www/pages/docs/get-started/design/index.njk.md

 ## Sketch library

-If you would like to create designs based on what we have already done, you can <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=RetZCK7xCk6e-ubWa7tnL0kEZK0X_-9IoNQ__PZJI49UNlBZUFRPNENVTFRWV08xQk1SN0FPR0dDQi4u" target='_blank'>request the Sketch library</a>.
+If you would like to create designs based on what we have already done, you can <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=RetZCK7xCk6e-ubWa7tnL0kEZK0X_-9IoNQ__PZJI49UNlBZUFRPNENVTFRWV08xQk1SN0FPR0dDQi4u" target='_blank' rel="noopener noreferrer">request the Sketch library</a>.

 {% endmarkdown %}